Hot Sauce (NCT Dream album): Composition

 The title track "Hot Sauce" is described as a hip-hop song laid over an afrobeat.
 The contrast of the unique chanting in the chorus helps the otherwise minimalist track to stand out.
 The album's first b-side track, "Diggity" is a pop dance song with a groovy beat and a refreshing chorus.
 In addition, "Dive Into You" is a song featuring band instruments with an attractive contrast between an emotional melody and a sense of speed.
-As a sound-based mid-tempo R&B pop song, the lyrics express the relationship between "me and you" in relation to the whale and the sea, vividly expressing the desire to fall deeply into your arms as a whale swims in the sea.
+As a sound-based mid-tempo R&B pop song, the lyrics express the relationship between "me and you" symbolized by the whale and the sea, vividly expressing the desire to fall deeply into your arms as a whale swims in the sea.
 "My Youth" is an upbeat R&B pop song that harmonizes the members' lyrical chorus with a tempo-sensory 8-beat rhythm.
 The lyrics expressing gratitude for the beautifully shining season are impressive, recalling the pure emotions and memories generously given to each other.
 "Rocket" is a retro pop song with an attractive atmosphere created by the funky rhythmic Rhodes keyboard and organ sound.
-The lyrics expressed as 'Dream Rocket' contain the aspiration to take a bigger leap forward using the universe as a stage.
+The lyrics expressed as 'Dream Rocket' contain the aspiration to take a bigger leap forward, using the universe as a stage.
 "Countdown (3, 2, 1)" is a pop dance song that stands out with an intense 808 bass and an addictive trap beat chorus.
-The lyrics describe suppressed dreams exploding out of the world becoming bigger impressive dreams.
+The lyrics describe suppressed dreams exploding out of the world, becoming bigger, impressive dreams.
 NCT Dream's "ANL", with its unique refreshing charm, has a popping lead synth sound and brass.
 It is a synth pop song with a harmonious session.
 Like the moon floating in the night sky every day, the lyrics that metaphorically express the thoughts toward the other person that keeps rising in the head add to the joy of listening.
 "Irreplaceable" contains a vintage keyboard sound, percussion instrument, brass, etc. A medium-tempo song with a swing rhythm that harmonizes the lively instruments with the lyrics, it tells of the preciousness of you, who cannot be replaced by anything else, doubling the excitement of the song.
 The album's penultimate track, "Be There For You" is a ballad song sung by Haechan, Renjun and Chenle, whose voices stand out with light and emotional vocals over the smooth piano melody that leads the whole song.
 With its acoustic guitar sound and rich harmony of chorus, it creates a warm atmosphere with lyrics that convey the sincerity that you want to always be with the members.
 The final track, "Rainbow", is an R&B pop song with a comfortable guitar sound that leads the song.
 With the members' sincere vocals added to this album, expressed by comparing this album to a book with bookmarks, and a message that the seven members create a new page together like a beautiful rainbow, members Mark, Jeno, Jaemin and Jisung participated in writing the rap lyrics, adding an extra layer of authenticity.